seime/openhab-esphome/README.md

 ## Bluetooth proxy support

-It is now possible to utilize the built-in Bluetooth proxy in ESPHome.
+It is now possible to use the built-in Bluetooth proxy in ESPHome.
 This allows you to use ESPHome devices as proxies for other Bluetooth devices such as BTHome sensors or a range of other Bluetooth devices.

 > NOTE: Only beacons / devices broadcasting data are supported at the moment.
 Connectable devices will be supported in a
 > future release.

+> NOTE: The proxy bridge *CANNOT* be created in the UI, you *must* file based configuration!

 The feature is still experimental and may not work as expected.